LorenGlenn/pizza/README.md

 _This application allows the user to create their own pizza with the provided options and displays the cost of the pizza they created._

+## Specifications

+1. It can create an object with the user's name
+  * Example Input: loren
+  * Example Output: loren

+2. It can add user selections to the object
+  * Example Input: pepperoni, pineapple, olives
+  * Example Output: toppings['pepperoni','pineapple','olives']

+3. It can use prototypes to transform the object
+  * Example Input: large, extra cheese
+  * Example Output: "A large pizza with extra cheese!"

+4. It can keep track of the cost of the pizza during the ordering process
+  * Example Input: large, extra cheese
+  * Example Output: cost = 10 + 3

 ## Setup/Installation Requirements